edly-io/devstack/README.rst

     .. code:: sh

-        # You should see something like the following after successfully enabling 'direnv' for the Juniper release.
+        # You should see something like the following after successfully enabling 'direnv' for the koa release.

-        direnv: loading ~/open-edx/devstack.juniper/.envrc
+        direnv: loading ~/open-edx/devstack.koa/.envrc
         direnv: export +DEVSTACK_WORKSPACE +OPENEDX_RELEASE +VIRTUAL_ENV ~PATH
-        (venv)username@computer-name devstack.juniper %
+        (venv)username@computer-name devstack.koa %

 **NOTE:** Setting of the ``OPENEDX_RELEASE`` should have been handled within the ``.envrc`` file for named releases only and should not be defined for the ``master`` release.